 Rent a boat, gaze upon the lake via helicopter, or hike a picturesque trail.
-All of these are options for those venturing southeast to Lake Mead National Recreation Area.
+All of these are options for those venturing southeast (45-minute drive) to Lake Mead National Recreation Area.

-Best known as the home of the iconic engineering marvel, Hoover Dam, Boulder City is a relatively short drive southeast of Las Vegas.
+Best known as the home of the iconic engineering marvel, Hoover Dam, Boulder City is a relatively short drive southeast of Las Vegas at just 40 minutes.
 Visit the dam and then take a stroll up the steps to the gigantic Memorial Bridge for incredible views of the dam below.

 Valley of Fire State Park

 Located about an hour northeast of Las Vegas, this state park is the perfect introduction to desert life in Nevada.
 Beautiful red rock formations in dramatic shapes make this one of the most photogenic spots in the southwestern United States.

 For more fun in the desert, drive just 2 1/2 hours to the California/Nevada border to experience a national park that is one of the driest, lowest, and hottest spots in North America.
-Death Valley isn’t the for faint of heart, as the heat alone is stifling (and yes, even more so than Vegas).
+Death Valley National Park isn’t the for faint of heart, as the heat alone is stifling (and yes, even more so than Vegas).
 Therefore, it’s critical to choose your timing well (avoid summer months!) and be prepared for the heat with plenty of water and layered clothing.

 Several ghost towns dot the region surrounding Las Vegas.
 Perhaps the most fascinating and lonely is Rhyolite, located near the town of Beatty, Nevada.
 This former bustling mining town is now a shell of its former self.
-Visitors shouldn’t miss the house made of glass bottles.
+Visitors shouldn’t miss the house-made of glass bottles.
 Other ghost towns can be found in Chloride and Oatman, both of which are located in northwestern Arizona.